There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 Cost per install (CPI):

 as the name implies, if the users download the app and install it on their mobile phones, your app will earn.
 It is similar to the CPA model but with a more tangible acquisition and more tangible monetary rewards for your app.

 - A suitable way to market and promote a popular product through your app.

-- One the most networked model with great monetization opportunities.
+- One of the most networked models with great monetization opportunities.

 - Users that make use of the referrals are your most loyal users.

 Cons of Referral Marketing

 - It takes time to build trust so that people will actually need what you recommend.